The Simplest Form of the Lorentz Transformations: Introduction

-We present here the conceptually simplest possible form of the Lorentz transformations (LTs).
+We shall demonstrate here that the simplest possible form of the Lorentz transformations (LTs) is a direct consequence of the use of Hamiltonian methods.
 It is the irreducible remainder after a visit in Ockham's barber shop.
-Our approach is closely related to Dirac's equation, to Hestenes' and Sobczyk' space-time algebra (STA)~\cite{STA,GA} and other Clifford algebraic approaches like the ones of Baylis~\cite{Baylis} or Salingaros~\cite{Salingaros}.
-However, our presentation differs from most other approaches insofar as it is based on $4\times 4$-matrices over the {\it reals}.
-This matrix form is physically significant, as we shall show, insofar as it provides a method to derive the LTs from a ``classical'' Hamiltonian~\footnote{ As we have shown in Ref.~\cite{qed_paper}, the distinction between Hamiltonian and skew-Hamiltonian Clifford-algebraic elements is indispensible for the derivation of Maxwell's equations.}.
-The LTs turn out to be isomorph to linear canonical transformations of a system of two coupled degrees of freedom (DOF).
-Kim and Noz used a similar approach, based on the Pauli and Dirac algebra, to describe harmonic oscillators~\cite{KimNoz}.
+Our approach follows the work of Kim and Noz~\cite{Kim1981} and is closely related to (and inspired by) Dirac's equation, Hestenes' and Sobczyk' space-time algebra (STA)~\cite{STA,GA} and other Clifford algebraic approaches like the ones of Baylis~\cite{Baylis} or Salingaros~\cite{Salingaros}.
+However, our presentation differs from most others insofar as we derive a representation of the Lorentz transformations (LTs) directly from Hamiltonian methods by the use of $4\times 4$ Dirac matrices over the {\it reals}.
+This matrix form is physically significant as the LTs are shown to be isomorphic to general linear canonical transformations of a acting on two coupled canonical pairs $(q_1,p_1,q_2,p_2)$.
+This kind of transformation is also called symplectic similarity transformation~\cite{Kim1981}.